The links to Amazon on this page are affiliate links. As an Amazon Associate South East Asia Backpacker earns from qualifying purchases.

 What is the hardest part of teaching English online?

 The biggest obstacle is keeping away from noise.
 That’s the number one thing I am concerned with when taking my show on the road.
 I have to find somewhere that’s not super loud and also somewhere I won’t be disturbed.
-You can get a noise-cancelling headset, which helps, but it can be stressful when there are sound elements around you that are out of your control.
+You can get a pair of noise-cancelling headphones, which helps, but it can be stressful when there are sound elements around you that are out of your control.

 Weak internet or power outs is also something to consider, depending on where you are in the world.
 I live in Thailand, so sometimes my island suffers from power cuts.
-I have backup plans ready, in case all hell breaks loose and my WiFi goes down with a power out, but sometimes it doesn’t always work out and you get docked.
+I have backup plans ready, in case all hell breaks loose and my WiFi goes down with a power cut, but sometimes it doesn’t always work out and you get docked.
 It’s only happened to me a couple of times, but my advice would be to not open up your schedule until you can be sure that you will be somewhere reliable and quiet.

 Another concern for teachers can be the time difference.
 During daylight savings on the west coast of the US, some teachers are waking up at 3 am to teach their classes.
 Ouch.
 I’m usually not even asleep by 3 am, so a job that never starts before noon is perfect for me.
 I don’t know if I could handle this job if I still lived in California.
 I know plenty of early risers who love it though.
 They’ve done a full day’s work before many people are even out of bed!